 Background Information

 Nowadays, the rapid development of science and technology has brought lots of conveniences to human daily life and one kind of technologies, action recognition technique, starts to permeate every corner of our lives.
 Maybe you still haven’t noticed it yet, but exactly you have high possibility of using it before.
-There are some examples of the applications in our daily lives of this technique: health smart watch that help us to recording the steps every day we walk; robots that can simulate some actions of human; racing game that you just need to move your hands to play games.
-Absolutely, action recognition technique is not only just those, in this thesis, it shows a possibility to use the gyro and accelerometer to another field and create some new product maybe it will appear in the near future.
+There are some examples of the applications in our daily lives of this technique: healthy smart watch that helps us to recorde the steps every day we walk; robots that can simulate some actions of human; racing game that you just need to move your hands to play games.
+Absolutely, action recognition technique is not only just those, in this thesis, it shows a possibility to use the gyro and accelerometer to another field and create a new product, a multiple function glow-stick maybe it will appear in near future.

-There two purposes for this thesis, one is to introduce what the gyro, accelerometer are and how they works and some basic application in our daily lives; the another is to put forward a hypothesis for some new product using those two devices and some basic algorithms.
-The author is really interested in this technology and hope to do something for helping some one who is interested and want to study to get a basic principle for those two devices.
+There two purposes for this thesis, one is to introduce what the gyroscope and accelerometer are and how they work and some basic application in our daily lives; another is to put forward a hypothesis for some new product using those two devices and some basic algorithms.
+The author is really interested in this technology and hope to do something for helping some one who is also interested and wants to study to get a basic principle for those two devices.

-The most important is that the hypothesis can be made sure in the near future and this product can be used in some areas for people having some fun or any other functions.
+Another one is the concept of new function glow stick can be proven and may appear in near future and this product can be used in some areas for people having some fun or any other functions.
+Something special for it is this glow stick has action recognition function and can shows different colors in some specific actions.

-Acknowledgement

-Accelerometer with steps algorithm

-The introduction and working principle of an accelerometer

-What is an accelerometer
+Accelerometer With Steps Algorithm

+The Introduction And Working Principle Of An Accelerometer

+What Is An Accelerometer

 Wikipedia explains: “An accelerometer is a device that measures proper acceleration.
 Proper acceleration, being the acceleration of a body in its own instantaneous rest frame, is not the same as coordinate acceleration, being the acceleration in a fixed coordinate system”.
-Exactly, an accelerometer is not hard to understand and you just need to know it is used to test the physical acceleration, which is taught in high school physics course and is the rate of change of velocity of an object.
+Exactly, an accelerometer is not hard to be understood and just need to know it is used to test the physical acceleration, which is taught in high school physics course and is the rate of change of velocity of an object.

-Working principle of an accelerometer
+Working Principle of an Accelerometer

 As I mentioned before that an accelerometer is used to test the acceleration of an object.
 What is the acceleration here?
-Actually it is the change rate of the velocity of an object, and can be described as the ‘a’ in formula: F=-kx=ma, we studied in middle or high school courses.
+Exactly, it is the change rate of the velocity of an object and can be described as the ‘a’ in formula: F=-kx=ma, we studied in middle or high school courses.
 (Nisticò, 2013)

-Figure 2.
-1 Working principle of a capacitive accelerometer(Andrea Nisticò)